Geographic Information Science, M.S.

 Explore Scholarships and Financial Aid Options

-2. Graduates will be able to discuss how GIS and remote sensing is used to investigate problems related to sustainability and environmental science.
+2. Graduates will be able to discuss how GIS and remote sensing are used to investigate problems related to sustainability and environmental science.

 3. Graduates will be able to demonstrate effective written and oral communication skills needed to disseminate geographic information.